View Linda Coyle's Obituary on projo.com and share memories

 She leaves a son, Shawn Coyle and his fiancée, Dawn Correll, of Pawtucket; a daughter, Karyi Coyle-Tretton, M.D. and her husband, Jason, of Irvington, NY; four grandchildren, Jarred, Katelyn, Madeleine and Finnian; a great-grandson, Liam; five siblings, Sue Biron, Patricia Fournier, Thomas Twarog, Joseph Twarog and Tim Twarog all in New Hampshire and many nieces and nephews.

-Her funeral will be held on Saturday at 9 a.m. from WILLIAM W. TRIPP Funeral Home, 1008 Newport Ave., Pawtucket, followed by a Mass of Christian Burial at 10 a.m. in St. Cecilia Church, 755 Central Ave., Pawtucket.
+Relatives and friends are welcome to attend a Mass of Christian Burial on Saturday at 10 a.m. in St. Cecilia Church, 755 Central Ave., Pawtucket.
 Interment will follow at Mount Saint Mary Cemetery.
-VISITATION will be Friday from 4 to 6 p.m.
+VISITATION will be Friday from 4 to 6 p.m. at WILLIAM W. TRIPP Funeral Home, 1008 Newport Ave., Pawtucket.
 TRIPPFUNERALHOME.com

 Published in The Providence Journal on Mar.
 5, 2020